LeNPaul/Millennial/_posts/2016-10-10-getting-started.md

 Examples of what posts looks like can be found in the `_posts` directory, which includes this post you are reading right now.
 Posts are the basic blog post layout, which includes a header image, post content, author name, date published, social media sharing links, and related posts.

 Pages are essentially the post layout without any of the extra features of the posts layout.
-An example of what pages look like can be found at the [About](https://lenpaul.github.io/Millennial/menu/about.html) and [Contacts](https://lenpaul.github.io/Millennial/menu/contacts.html).
+An example of what pages look like can be found at the [documentation page](https://lenpaul.github.io/Millennial/pages/documentation.html).

-In addition to the two main layout options above, there are also custom layouts that have been created for the [home page](https://lenpaul.github.io/Millennial/) and the [archives page](https://lenpaul.github.io/Millennial/writing.html).
+In addition to the two main layout options above, there are also custom layouts that have been created for the [home page](https://lenpaul.github.io/Millennial/) and the [contacts page](https://lenpaul.github.io/Millennial/pages/contact.html).
 These are simply just page layouts with some [Liquid template code](https://shopify.github.io/liquid/).
 Check out the `index.html` file in the root directory for what the code looks like.

 ### YAML Front Block Matter